robhanlon22/gen-dsp/README.md

 **[Documentation](https://shakfu.github.io/gen-dsp/)** | **[API Reference](https://shakfu.github.io/gen-dsp/api/)** | **[Changelog](https://github.com/shakfu/gen-dsp/blob/master/CHANGELOG.md)**

-gen-dsp is a zero-dependency pure Python package that generates buildable audio plugin projects from Max/MSP gen~ code exports, targeting PureData, Max/MSP, ChucK, AudioUnit (AUv2), CLAP, VST3, LV2, SuperCollider, VCV Rack, Daisy, Circle, and Web Audio (WASM).
+gen-dsp is a zero-dependency pure Python package that generates buildable audio plugin projects from Max/MSP gen~ code exports, targeting 15 platforms: PureData, Max/MSP, ChucK, AudioUnit (AUv2), AUv3, CLAP, VST3, LV2, SuperCollider, VCV Rack, Daisy, Circle, Web Audio (WASM), Standalone (miniaudio), and Csound.
 It handles project scaffolding, I/O and buffer detection, parameter metadata extraction, and platform-specific patching.

 gen-dsp also includes an optional **graph** frontend (`pip install gen-dsp[graph]`) that provides a way to test gen-dsp's platform backends without needing to create and export gen~ patches.
 It defines DSP graphs in Python, JSON, or the purpose-built **GDSP DSL** (`.gdsp` files) and compiles them to the same plugin targets.
 While not intended to replace gen~, it may evolve into a useful frontend in its own right.
 The companion [dsp-graph](https://github.com/shakfu/dsp-graph) project provides a web-based visual graph editor and debugger (React + FastAPI) built on top of gen-dsp's `graph` backend.